ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 ### Lab Goals:
 - **Apparatus**
-	- Use the two bouncy balls and space you identified last week.
+	- Use the two bouncy balls and the flat surface in an open space you identified last week.
 - **Data Analysis**
 	- Collect data from two balls.
 	- Analyze this data to determine the coefficient of restitution for both balls.